-- \ The Registry Operator will submit periodic reports to the IAB concerning the operational performance of the registry function.
-As an example of the requirements for such reports, the reader is referred to a supplement [IAOC\SUPP] to the "Memorandum of Understanding Concerning the Technical Work of the Internet Assigned Numbers Authority" [RFC2860] that provides service level agreement (SLA) guidelines under which ICANN, the current protocol parameter registry, must operate. - \ At the request of the chair of the IETF, IAB, or IAOC, the Registry Operator will undertake periodic reports to IETF Plenary meetings concerning the status of the registry function. - \ The Registry Operator will publish an annual report describing the status of the function and a summary of performance indicators. - o Intellectual Property Rights and the Registry Operator - \ All assigned values are to be published and made available free of any charges. - \ The assignment values may be redistributed without modification. - \ Any intellectual property rights of the IETF protocol parameter assignment information, including the IETF protocol parameter registry and its contents, are to be held by the IETF Trust [RFC4748].
+- The Registry Operator will submit periodic reports to the IAB concerning the operational performance of the registry function.
+As an example of the requirements for such reports, the reader is referred to a supplement [MoU_SUPP2019] to the "Memorandum of Understanding Concerning the Technical Work of the Internet Assigned Numbers Authority" [RFC2860] that provides service level agreement (SLA) guidelines under which ICANN, the current protocol parameter registry, must operate. - At the request of the chair of the IETF or IAB, or the IETF Executive Director [RFC8711], the Registry Operator will undertake periodic reports to IETF Plenary meetings or elsewhere as directed, concerning the status of the registry function. - The Registry Operator will publish an annual report describing the status of the function and a summary of performance indicators. - Intellectual Property Rights and the Registry Operator